The following professionals lent their expertise to this article:

 How much time does it take to complete a healthcare admin bachelor’s degree program in Florida?

-Selecting the right school can seem daunting, so we’ve done the work for you.
-Here, we’ve ranked the top schools for future healthcare administration students like you.
+Selecting the right school can seem tough, so we’ve done the research for you.
+Here, we’ve ranked the top schools for future healthcare administration students just like you.
 Our methodology pulls from self-reported data from the schools themselves, and we’ve determined the best of the best by accounting for accreditation, costs, online formats, and more.
-Uncover which schools made their way onto our list by continuing on.
+See which schools made our ranking of the top online BHA programs in Florida.

 1